Great Island: Ecology

 Several proposed conservation sites and green areas are located on and around the island.
 These include Cuskinny Marsh Nature Reserve (which is managed by BirdWatch Ireland), Marlogue Wood (operated by Coillte), and the Great Island Channel Special Area of Conservation (overseen by the National Parks and Wildlife Service).
 The latter, the Great Island Special Area of Conservation, proposes conservation controls (including aquaculture limits) to protect the animal and bird habitats of the area's salt marshes.

+Cuskinny Marsh is notable as a habitat and breeding grounds for a variety of different bird species such as kingfishers and cormorants.

-While larger fish species are less common in the Great Island Special Area of Conservation, a large blue shark was recorded just off the island in mid-2018.
+Larger fish and marine mammals like bottlenose dolphins, harbour porpoises and seals can sometimes be seen in the Great Island Special Area of Conservation.
+Between June and August 2001 a pod of three Killer Whales took up residence between Cuskinny Bay and the Holy Ground, sometimes within 100m of the shore, returning there regularly for the night following hunting activity in the lower harbour area.
+A large blue shark was recorded just off the island in mid-2018.